One person. The whole digital stack.

 I've spent 20+ years designing and building websites and digital strategies.
 BCIT and UVic grad.
 Senior designer, developer, SEO manager, and digital marketing manager at universities and agencies throughout my career — most recently as a senior strategist running engagements directly with clients.

 Now I work directly with small business owners on the Sunshine Coast and across Canada — handling websites, SEO, ads, automation, and AI as their long-term digital partner.
-One person.
-Direct access.
-Built around how small businesses actually work — and as a fellow small business owner, I know exactly what that takes.
+Most don't need just one of those things — they need someone looking at how all the pieces fit together.
+That's where I shine: one person who builds the site, runs the ads, writes the SEO content, and wires the follow-up.
+Direct access, and as a fellow small business owner, I know exactly what that takes.

 Ready when you are.